twonth/winning-at-windows/README.md

   * File Locksmith: determines which processes are using a file or folder and offers you the option of terminating them,
   * Text Extractor: OCRs a selected region of your screen and places the resulting text in your clipboard.

-  I use Fluent Search (below) in place of PowerToys Run, and [XnShell](https://www.xnview.com/en/xnshell/) instead of Image Resizer.
+  I use [XnShell](https://www.xnview.com/en/xnshell/) instead of Image Resizer.

-* [Fluent Search](https://www.fluentsearch.net/): Full featured search bar for Windows.
-The killer feature (for me) is the ability to find a file and drag and drop it from the search window into one of Windows' "open file" dialogue boxes.
-Huge timesaver.
+* [Listary](https://www.listary.com/pro): Terrific search bar for Windows.
+Adds the ability to quickly find and open files from any "open file" dialogue.
+No more navigating seas of directories: truly a killer feature!

 * [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores functionality from Windows 10 that was removed in the "upgrade" to Windows 11 (and does much else besides).
 I like the clean-looking Alt-Tab replacement that the author built in as well as the taskbar weather widget.

-* [Everything](https://www.voidtools.com/) and [EverythingToolbar](https://github.com/stnkl/EverythingToolbar): Instant search by filename.
+* [Everything](https://www.voidtools.com/) and [EverythingToolbar](https://github.com/srwi/EverythingToolbar): Instant search by filename.
 I have had strange seeming search results with Fluent Search as it comes out of the box; Everything, without trying to be as clever, often gets me directly where I want to go, and it can be configured as the Fluent Search indexing engine.
 EverythingToolbar seamlessly integrates Everything into the Windows taskbar.

 * [DragDropConfirm](https://github.com/broken-e/DragDropConfirm): Adds a confirm dialogue when dragging/dropping to move files in Explorer.
 Useful for those with touchscreen devices and wandering fingers.